Multifaceted phase ordering kinetics of an antiferromagnetic spin-1 condensate: Introduction

-In this letter the phase ordering kinetics is investigated in a quasi one-dimensional antiferromagnetic spin-1 condensate.
-The sudden quench of a weak magnetic field leads to the transition from antiferromagnetic states to a state, where domains of atoms with different spin projections separate.
-We have performed numerical calculations, within the truncated Wigner approximation, and made quite interesting observations.
-The scaling hypothesis holds for any regime of parameters.
-However, on the longest time scales the corresponding scaling exponent is not always $z_d=3$, as one might suspect for conservative model from a brief overview of domain coarsening theory \cite{PhysRevLett.62.2841, Bray2002}.
-Instead, the whole variety of scaling exponents are observed.
-Their values lie in the range from\ $4$ (with or without a logarithmic correction), to\ $3/2$, depending on the system's parameters.
-The characteristic length $L(t)$ can be even subject to multi-scaling behaviour in time~\cite{Castellano96, Coniglio_1989}.
-The reason for such multifaceted phase ordering kinetics is that the spin-1 antiferromagnetic condensate can realize the H or B models independently, or both of them simultaneously.
-Even a unique study of the interplay between models can be made.
-This is interesting because to date studies of the phase ordering kinetics attributed a system's behaviour mainly to one particular scaling law characterised by one particular model.
-Natural questions arise whether distinct models, and hence their physical mechanisms, are mutually compatible, or, under what conditions they co-occur.
-Based on a spin-1 antiferromagnetic system we characterize and classify puzzling appearance of scaling exponents.
-We calculate borders for the two limit cases in which the B and H models can be realized in their clear forms.
-In the region between the two border lines, both models co-exist leading to various scaling laws of which scaling exponents smoothly change among the two limit cases.
+Using parameters for which we observe a change of scaling exponent passing from the short to long time scales, the characteristic length~$L(t)$ can be even a subject to multi-scaling behaviour~\mbox{\cite{Castellano96, Coniglio_1989, Fujimoto18}}.
+The reason for such a~multifaceted PhOK is that \mbox{the spin-1} antiferromagnetic condensate effectively behaves as a~binary mixture or vector fields model which is assigned to the~H or B model, respectively.
+Therefore, the~PhOK of the system can exhibit features characteristic for the~H or B models independently, or both of them simultaneously.
+A~study of the~interplay between the models can be made.
+This is interesting because to date studies of the~PhOK attributed system's behaviour mostly to a particular scaling law characterised by a particular model.
+A natural questions arises whether distinct models, and hence their physical mechanisms, are mutually compatible, or under what conditions they co-occur.
+Here, we~characterize and classify the appearance of various scaling exponents.
+We~calculate borders for the~limit cases in which the~B and H models can be realized in their forms.
+In~the~region around borders, both models compete, leading to various scaling laws in which scaling exponents smoothly change among the~two limiting cases.